jrudolph/scodec-cheatsheet/README.md

 # scodec Cheatsheet

 [scodec](http://scodec.org/) comes with a large number of predefined codecs and combinators.

-This list should help to find the right one without much effort.
+This list is a work-in-progress overview over the predefined codecs.

 ## Primitive Codecs